alejandra-badia/vitalsync-platform/README.md

 Healthcare Interoperability & Operational Oversight Demo

-VitalSync is a demonstration platform that simulates operational monitoring and interoperability workflows within healthcare systems.
-The project showcases how technical dashboards and system health monitoring tools can provide visibility into integrations between clinical systems and external APIs.
+VitalSync is a platform that models how systems monitor data flows, integration health, and interoperability across distributed environments.

-This project was developed as part of a technical portfolio to demonstrate concepts in operational platforms, data monitoring, and interoperability oversight.
+It focuses on a core system challenge: providing visibility into how data moves across multiple systems, including transactional sources, integration layers, and reporting outputs.

 ---